JosephS068/Donkey-Konga-2-Texture-Editor/README.md

 Allows you to replace images in a .nut file so long as the new image is the exact same dimensions.

 Note that images with more than 256 colors may not work properly.
-Namco textures supports images with more than 256 images, but that specific format is not implemented here.
+Namco textures supports images with more than 256 images, but that specific format is not implemented yet.

 The program does have a simple algorithm that attempts to pair together similar colors so that some images with more than 256 colors can function properly.